Why We Love It

 With regards to the U.S Bureau of Labour Statistics, it is projected that the employment status of Orientation and mobility specialists working with the disabled people is expected to go up faster than the average between 2014 and 2024.
 The professionals will continue to provide their support to the patients and their families and educate them public to avoid stigmatizing the patients.
 In this regard, more facilities that give aid to the patients with both physical and visual disabilities will be constructed in large numbers and this will therefore be the reason for the increased job opportunities.

 Employment opportunities for an orientation and mobility specialist are available for public programs, profit and non-profit organizations.
 Once you have trained and met all the requirements, you can get employed in a hospital, where you can help patients with disabilities.
 By working in a retail pharmacy, you can get in direct touch with the patients who may visit the place to buy various things such as canes and wheelchairs.
 Other people work at the social service agencies where they get paid by helping those with disabilities.

-Can I Become an Orientation & Mobility Specialist?
+How To Become an Orientation & Mobility Specialist

 Orientation & Mobility Specialist Salary Data